semaphoreci/docs/docs/essentials/artifacts.md

 ### Applying different retention policies to different folders

-Some artifacts have higher values and we might want to extend their lifetime.
+Some artifacts have higher values and you might want to extend their lifetime.

 For example, test screenshots saved on the job level typically lose their value after a couple days, while the test logs can offer a high value for several months.